TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2020 Election `Fraud` Conspiracy, 2nd Impeachment.md

     - `Absentee Ballots are a great way to vote for the many senior citizens, military, and others who can’t get to the polls on Election Day.
 These ballots are very different from 100% Mail-In Voting, which is “RIPE for FRAUD,” and shouldn’t be allowed!` - [@realdonaldtrump Tweet, 2020](https://twitter.com/realdonaldtrump/status/1248031484532928514)
 - On 11 April 2020, President Trump tweeted,
     - `Mail in ballots substantially increases the risk of crime and VOTER FRAUD!` - [@realdonaldtrump Tweet, 2020](https://twitter.com/realDonaldTrump/status/1249132374547464193)
+- On 20 May 2020, Trump answered in a press briefing that thousands and thousands of mail-in ballots were fraudulently filled out.
+	- `Q Mr. President, what is it that you think that’s happening in Michigan that’s illegal?`

+	  `THE PRESIDENT: Well, I think if we’re talking about the mail-in ballots — if people mail in ballots, there’s a lot illegality.
+They send in ballots that — they harvest ballots.
+You know all about harvesting.
+And they do lots of bad things.
+Ideally, people go out and they vote.`

+	  `Now, if you need a mail-in ballot, if you need a specific — like, as an example, I’m in the White House and I have to send a ballot to Florida.
+That makes sense.
+So if you need it for some reason or if somebody is not well, that’s one thing.`

+	  `But when you send out 7.7 million mail-in ballots, there’s forgeries, there’s, frankly, duplication where they print ballots on the same kind of paper with the same kind of machinery and you can’t tell the difference.
+And they send in thousands and thousands of fake ballots.
+And I’ll tell you what: This nation can’t be going down that path because it’s a very dangerous path to go down.`

+	  `Now, we just won a big election.
+You probably heard about this one in California.
+California-25.
+Mike Garcia — he just won a very big election.
+And that was ballots.
+And it was a very — sort of, the opposite.
+They won the case for ballots.
+He was doing very well, because they’re ballots — you see, he was way ahead in an area that, frankly, was not expected to go Republican.
+The first time in 22 years that it’s happened.
+They flipped from Democrat to Republican.
+In California, the first time in 22 years that it happened.`

+	  `And they actually put machines in there in the last three days because they thought — meaning, the Democrats — because they thought that might happen, but it didn’t.
+But that was a case — that was a positive case.
+But mail-in ballots are very dangerous.
+There’s tremendous fraud involved and tremendous illegality.` - [Remarks by President Trump in a Meeting with Governor Hutchinson of Arkansas and Governor Kelly of Kansas, The White House, 2020](https://trumpwhitehouse.archives.gov/briefings-statements/remarks-president-trump-meeting-governor-hutchinson-arkansas-governor-kelly-kansas/)
+- On 24 April 2020, President Trump tweeted,
+	-
 - On 19 July 2020, Trump refused to say whether he would accept the results of the election and commit to a peaceful transition of power if he lost.
     - `In the “Fox News Sunday” interview, Wallace asked Trump whether he considers himself a “gracious” loser.
 Trump replied that he doesn’t like to lose, then added: “It depends.
 I think mail-in voting is going to rig the election.
 I really do.”
 Trump’s comment echoed unfounded claims he has made in recent weeks that mail-in voting is susceptible to widespread fraud.
 “Are you suggesting that you might not accept the results of the election?”
 Wallace asked.
 Trump responded, “No. I have to see.”
 Later in the interview, pressed on whether he will accept the results of the November election, Trump again declined to say.` - [Trump declines to say whether he will accept November election results, The Washington Post, 2020](https://archive.ph/CItzx)
 - On 12 August 2020, the House of Representatives voted for a $25 billion grant to the U.S. Postal Service for the expected surge in mail voting, Trump blocked funding, saying he wanted to prevent any increase in voting by mail.